fodinabor/CT-API-Tools/README.md

 * [x] More documentation
 * [x] Improve Handling of the credentials

+# prerequisites

+a local php executable

+# usage

+1. clone this repo
+2. cd to `ctapishowcase`
+3. create `CT-credentialstore.php` from `CT-credentialstore.php.template`
+4. create the intendended outputfolder if you specify it in CT-credentialstore.php
+5. run `php ctcli.php {script}`, e.g. `php ctcli.php v1_churchauth--all`
+6. see the results in ouptufolder

 # CT-API-Tools

-PHP scripts, that make imports via the ChurchTools API or similar very easy.
+PHP scripts, that make imports via the ChurchTools API pretty easy.

 ## ct_apitools--helper.inc.php